-Figure 3: Small and large-sample Clopper-Pearson CIs for proportion $\pi$
+Figure 3: Small and large-sample Clopper-Pearson CIs for proportion $\pi$ .
+A very useful chart for determining what n will ensure a desired margin of error.

 - using function that gives the inverse of the cdf of the F distribution. - directly in R, Stata etc